calfmike/lupasBank/README.md

 [Lea esta documentación en español](README.es.md)

 ## Introduction --- !!!!
 IMPORTANT !!!!
-Just to be clear, this is a project made 100% with IA, applying my functional and technical skills to show the knowledge I acquired after 10 years of working in IT.
+## Just to be clear, this is a project made 100% with IA, applying my functional and technical skills to show the knowledge I acquired after 10 years of working in IT.
+## Inside /src there is the swagger.json to see the postman collection detail on any editor like https://editor.swagger.io/

 lupasBank is a comprehensive banking application that allows users to manage their accounts, perform transactions, and more.
 This document outlines the functionalities implemented in the application.